The Clinicians Compass: Sex and Ethics Workshop

 Building Comfort, Competence, and Clinical Skill**

-Instructor- Kristin Trudeau LPC-MHSP, LADAC II, CSAT, CFRC
+Instructor- Kristin Trudeau LPC-MHSP, LADAC II, CST, CFRC

 Most clinicians were never trained to talk comfortably or competently about sex—yet sexual wellbeing intersects with trauma, mood, relationships, stress, attachment, and identity in nearly every caseload.